 This is a Bengali traditional homemade delicacy where tender pumpkin twigs and leaves are cooked with moong dal (split green gram).
 It is tempered in mustard oil for an authentic flavour.
 This is then relished with plain steamed rice and with a spoonful of ghee drizzled over it.
 I recommend you all to try this recipe and present an interesting dish on your dining table.
-Please check below a step by step guide with pictures to prepare it.
+So check for a step by step guide with pictures to prepare it.

 Actually I had the opportunity of trying out this delicious (almost forgotten) recipe when I went to visit my parents in India (Hyd).
 There is an abundance of this amazing plant growing on the terrace and I lost no time in preparing all the wonderful dishes with every part of this plant - leaves, twigs, flowers & pumpkin.